jieguangzhou/dolphinscheduler/docs/docs/en/guide/task/dvc.md

 The example above shows that:

-Upload data `/home/lucky/MLflow-AutoML/data/iris` to the root directory of repository `git@github.com:<YOUR-NAME-OR-ORG>/dvc-data-repository-example.git`.
+Upload data `/home/data/iris` to the root directory of repository `git@github.com:<YOUR-NAME-OR-ORG>/dvc-data-repository-example.git`.
 The file or folder of data is named `iris`.

-Then run `git tag "iris_v1.0" -m "init iris data"`.
-Record the version tag `iris_v1.0` and the version message `inir Iris data`.
+Then run `git tag "iris_1.0" -m "init iris data"`.
+Record the version tag `iris_1.0` and the version message `inir iris data`.

 ### Download